intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tensorflow/distributed_training/README.md

 # Distributed Tensorflow on Spark/BigDL

-This is an example to demonstrate how to use Analytics-Zoo API to run tensorflow model on Spark/BigDL.
+This is an example to demonstrate how to use Analytics-Zoo API to run distributed Tensorflow on Spark/BigDL.

 ## Model Preparation